ChrisNZL/snap-chromium/README.md

 ![](http://iforce.co.nz/i/1ahpkr4f.rez.png)

 If [Snap](http://www.snap.net.nz/) is your ISP in New Zealand, this extension lets you view details of your data usage with the click of a button:
 * Data used
 * Data remaining
-* Off-peak data used (if you have uncapped nights from 1am-7am)
+* Off-peak data used (if you have Uncapped Nights from 1am-7am)
+* Free YouTube data used (if you have All You Can Eat YouTube)
 * Average daily usage
 * Billing period estimate
 * Suggested daily usage